TriKro/rsb-content/part3-generative_market_research/data-mining.md

 ## Description

 Data mining can start with the results from a few questionnaires.
 However, it is more effective to use a large dataset.
-Identifying the source information \(where you get the data\) and extracting key values \(how you pick the data points\) are two important aspects in getting quality results.
+Identifying the source information \(where you get the data\) and extracting key values \(how you pick the data points\) are important to get quality results.

 Data mining is best used for pattern discovery in customer perceptions and behaviors.
 It is useful in understanding your customers and/or your target market.

-For example, by using email campaigns and gathering the results, you can identify the profile of potential buyers or customers.
-This data point can help in your customer acquisition efforts.
+For example, you can identify the profile of potential buyers or customers by running email campaigns and gathering the results.
+This data can help in customer acquisition efforts.

-By sending out customer satisfaction questionnaires or feedback forms, you can gather customer information.
-Alternatively, you can also track customer behaviors or mouse clicks on your websites.
+You can also gather customer information by sending out customer satisfaction questionnaires or feedback forms.
+Alternatively, you can track customer behaviors or mouse clicks on your websites.
 By combining these two data points, you can determine customer behavioral links between reported satisfaction and actual usage.
 This can identify key drivers for customer loyalty and churn.

 ### Time Commitment and Resources